MateuszSerafin/GNS3Projects/small_NETWORK/readme.txt

 Another issue is that i have outdated images in gns3 so the vpn is using ikev1.

-#TODO ADD CONFIGS for each device there
+If there is no config for a device the configuration is either really easy or not changed from defaults.